-•Press Release Environment Jobs US
+•Press Release Environment Jobs United States

 Washington DC — An aggressive reduction in fossil fuel use over two decades is projected to cause an annual job loss that is less than the number of workers that employers typically fire or lay off in a single day, even in states with a large fossil fuel industry, according to a new report released today by the Center for Economic and Policy Research (CEPR).